-1. The course T-INFO-101354 - Machine Learning 1 - Basic Methods must not have been started.
+The course T-INFO-101354 "Machine Learning 1 - Basic Methods" must not be chosen.

 Machine Learning 1 - Fundamental Methods

 The field of knowledge acquisition and machine learning is a rapidly expanding field of knowledge and the subject of numerous research and development projects.
 The acquisition of knowledge can take place in different ways.
 Thus a system can benefit from experiences already made, it can be trained, or it draws conclusions from extensive background knowledge.